 Eric Nicholson received his PhD in Renaissance Studies from Yale University (1991), and has performed in and directed numerous early modern plays, as well as published several articles in this same field.
 At NYU in Florence, he teaches courses on cultural history, early modern drama, and the performance of classic theatre.

-Scott Palmer, Coordinator for Instructional Technology and Digital Initiatives, received his PhD in English from Tufts University in 2006.
+Scott Palmer, Adjunct Lecturer and Coordinator for Instructional Technology and Digital Initiatives, received his PhD in English from Tufts University in 2006.
 His areas of specialization include: nineteenth-century transatlantic literature of migration, travel, tourism; early nineteenth-century visual culture (photography, lithography, cartography); race and cultural studies.
+He teaches courses for Liberal Studies and the Gallatin School of Individualized Study.

 Natalia Piombino received her MA in Italian Studies from UCL London and her PhD in Italian History from Royal Holloway (University of London).
 She has taught for NYU in Florence Graduate Program a course on La narrazione del Sud nel cinema italiano e nella storiografia (1946-64) and is currently teaching a course on The Italian South.